paulbradshaw/journalismrecipebook/chapters/bythenumbers.md

-# How to: write a 'by the numbers' story
+# How to: write an 'in numbers' story

-One common follow-up done in response to a news story, is a 'by the numbers' feature.
+One common follow-up done in response to a news story, is an 'in numbers' feature.

 This is in some ways a form of [explainer](https://github.com/paulbradshaw/journalismrecipebook/blob/main/explainer.md).
 Its objective is to help readers understand a current news event by putting it into the context of key facts - numbers - related to it.

+Examples include *[Last Orderrrrs!
+Speaker John Bercow's career in numbers](https://www.bbc.co.uk/news/uk-politics-50237401.amp)*; *[IN NUMBERS: How Verstappen compares to other F1 greats at this stage of his career](https://www.formula1.com/en/latest/article.in-numbers-how-verstappen-compares-to-other-f1-greats-at-this-stage-of-his.m8QeD2t7xQGjmY4tqTd0q.html)*; *[The African games industry in numbers](https://www.gamesindustry.biz/the-african-games-industry-in-numbers)*; *[In numbers: How coronavirus has taken its toll on Scotland](https://news.stv.tv/scotland/in-numbers-how-coronavirus-is-taking-its-toll-on-scotland)*' *[White Christmas in numbers: 60 years of snow days in Tayside and Fife
+](https://thecourier.co.uk/fp/news/scotland/3998065/white-christmas-in-numbers/)*.
+Some of those stories are data-driven, while others don't use data as effectively as they could.

 Here's how to write it:

-1. Identify an event which might justify a 'by the numbers' treatment - anything involving measurable things (money, success, performance) could work
+1. Identify an event which might justify an 'in numbers' treatment - anything involving measurable things (money, success, performance) could work
 2. Brainstorm what qualities related to the event/person/organisation might be measured somewhere - and narrow to a list of those best for the story
 3. Research a range of sources to find key figures
 4. Enter them in a spreadsheet